Thursday, February 16, 2012

 He was known as "The Kid" for his eternally youthful outlook and enthusiasm -- and sometimes "The Camera Kid" for his apparent need to always be on TV.
 It's hard to believe someone so full of life is no longer on this plane of existence.

-And, admit it: You never would have guessed that Carter would be the first member of the 1986 World Champion New York Mets to die.
+And, admit it: You never would have guessed that Carter would be the 1st member of the 1986 World Champion New York Mets to die.
 You figured it would be one of the substance abusers: Darryl Strawberry, Dwight Gooden, Keith Hernandez, or Lenny Dykstra.
 Or, at least, one of the guys who got fat: Hernandez, Ron Darling, Bob Ojeda.
-(Incredibly, the one who WAS fat, Sid Fernandez, has lost weight and looks pretty good.)
+(Incredibly, the one who was fat, Sid Fernandez, has lost weight, and looks pretty good.)

 But no, Carter was the first to go.
 And that doesn't seem fair, no matter what team you support.